margaretmf/margaretmf.github.io/poetry.md

 I have made mistakes
 but I do not let this mar me from what perfection and good nature there is to lean on!

-Forbes can't stop me from continuing to live, love.
+Foibles can't stop me from continuing to live, love.
 Divine Love is omnipresent, there to wake up everyone and open up every one to his whole, limitless mind with faculites in tact.

 <br>